 What Jobs Can I Get With a Master's in Cyber Security?

-There's a global shortage of cyber security professionals; projections indicate that nearly two million jobs will be unoccupied by 2022.
+There's a global shortage of cyber security professionals; projections indicate that nearly three million jobs will be unoccupied by 2023.
 Earning a master's in cyber security should ensure excellent employment opportunities.

-Cyber security is among the fastest-growing fields worldwide.
-And for good reason: approximately 25 percent of all Americans have experienced cybercrime at some point.
+Cyber security is among the world’s fastest-growing professional fields.
+There’s good reason for that: approximately 25 percent of all Americans have experienced cybercrime at some point.
 Even more staggeringly, a 2018 study found that 43 percent of businesses were victims of cyberattacks during the previous year.
 Most took more than six months to realize their businesses had been compromised.

 Any organization that collects data—including national security organizations, healthcare companies, dating apps, and social media platforms—needs qualified cyber security professionals.
-The US Bureau of Labor Statistics (BLS) estimates that the demand for information security analysts (just one career path in the field) will grow by 32 percent between 2018 and 2028.
-Compare that to the overall rate of job market growth—between 5 and 6 percent—and you get a sense of just how hot the cyber security job market is.
+The US Bureau of Labor Statistics (BLS) estimates that the demand for information security analysts (just one career path in the field) will grow by 35 percent between 2021 and 2031.
+Compare that to the overall rate of job market growth—between 6 and 7 percent—and you get a sense of just how hot the cyber security job market is.

 There are currently not enough applicants to fill these positions.
-According to a 2017 study, there will be 1.8 million empty cyber security jobs by 2022.
+A recent (ICS)2 study determined a worldwide shortfall of over 3 million cyber security professionals in 2023.

 So, is now a good time to get a master's degree, or a good time to go look for a job?
 It's both, actually.
 Yes, you should be able to find an entry-level position with a bachelor's degree, and you'll learn while you earn on the job.

-You won't learn as much or advance as far, however, as you would by earning a master's degree.
-If you have your sights set on a high-paying job with lots of responsibility, you will eventually need a master's degree.
+You won’t learn as much or advance as far, however, as you would by earning a master’s degree.
+If you have your sights set on a high-paying job with lots of responsibility, you will probably need a master’s degree at some point.
 If you can pursue the degree while continuing to work, so much the better.
-If not, committing a couple of years to a master's program should advance your career faster than two years at a low-level gig.
+If not, committing a couple of years to a master’s program should advance your career faster than two years at a low-level gig.

 In this article on cyber security master's jobs we will cover: